 Corticosteroid creams or ointments are often the first lines of defense against eczema.
 Stronger steroid creams will be more effective but also have the risk of thinning the skin over time.

 Oral corticosteroids, such as prednisone, are also effective for managing papules and other symptoms of papular eczema in the short term, such as during a flare-up.
 It’s important to note that oral corticosteroids are usually reserved for short-term use, as using them in the long term can cause serious side effects — including raising your blood sugar levels and blood pressure.

 Your dermatologist may prescribe a cream containing calcineurin inhibitors.
 These medications affect how the immune system functions, reducing outbreaks of atopic eczema.
-Examples include Elidel (pimecrolimus) and Protopic (tacrolimus).
+Examples include pimecrolimus (Elidel) and tacrolimus (Protopic).

 Eucrisa (crisaborale) is a newer, nonsteroidal cream also used for eczema.
-It’s been found to be safe for people over the age of 2.
+It’s been found to be safe for individuals over the age of 2.

 In some cases, people with papular eczema may develop bacterial skin infections after creating open wounds from scratching at their skin.
-If your dermatologist believes that you have or are at risk for an infection, they may prescribe you a topical antibacterial cream alongside your standard treatments.
+If your dermatologist believes that you have or are at risk for an infection, they may prescribe you a topical antibacterial cream in addition to your standard treatments.

-The U.S. Food and Drug Administration recently approved an injectable biologic monoclonal antibody called Dupixent (dupilumab).
+The U.S. Food and Drug Administration recently approved an injectable biologic monoclonal antibody called dupilumab (Dupixent).
 It’s for all types of eczema, including papular eczema.
 However, it is only available to people with severe atopic dermatitis who have not responded to other treatments.

 Do you have papular eczema?
 What treatments have proven helpful for you?
 Join MyEczemaTeam today and start connecting with others by making a post or asking a question on your Activities page.